the buss chimulco 1

 Doctor Oscar was first to approach.
 He remove the 8 stitches that had been tied onto the front of my lower gum.
 Healing was “muy bien” (very good).
 Dr. Michelle then stepped up announcing she needed to “clean my teeth.”

-I mentioned that I felt a small protuberance on the left part of my jaw and could’t decide if was tooth or bone.
-Just when I had decided to like her again (in my mind) I heard those screechy violins present in most horror films and saw lighting flash from the sky as she held in her hand the goddamn Novocaine injecting torture device device
+I mentioned that I felt a small protuberance on the left part of my upper jaw and could’t decide if was tooth or bone.
+Just when I had decided to like her again (in my mind) I heard those screechy violins present in most horror films and saw lighting flash from the sky as she held in her hand the goddamn Novocaine injecting torture device.

 She grabbed a part of my lower lip with a latex gloved hand and BAM – BAM – BAM – the needle slid in and out while once again I waited for my face to fall off.